 The Company, as a result of its global operating, acquisition and financing activities, is exposed to market risk associated with changes in foreign currency exchange rates and interest rates.
 To manage the volatility relating to these risks, the Company periodically purchases and/or sells derivative instruments including foreign currency forward and option contracts and interest rate swap agreements.
-The Company uses derivative instruments for trading purposes.
+The Company uses derivative instruments solely to reduce the financial impact of these risks and does not use derivative instruments for trading purposes.